-Create My Home.
+☐ Show Application Profile.
+Shows the current application profile. ☐ Show Files on Application Tree.
+Enables you to open the list of files directly in the Application Tree instead of in a separate pane. ■ Impact Analysis.
+Reports on your use of synonyms, columns, and procedures.
+The choi are Synonyms by Procedure, Procedures by Synonym, Columns by Procedure, and Procedures by Column.
+In addition, you can select a Summary or Detailed flow report. ■ Manage.
+Enables you to manage your applications.
+The following context menu options available. ☐ Settings.
+Opens the Application Settings pane. ☐ External Repository.
+Has the following options.
+SQL Repository.
+Provides options to create and manage SQL repositories, allowing you to store the contents of an application folder in an SQL database.
+WebFOCUS Client Repository.
+Provides options to link to or list and delete a WebFOCUS Client Repository. ■ Application Path.
+Opens the Application Path Configuration page under the My Console menu while leaving the Application Directories tree open in the left pane. ■ Log and Statistics.
+Enable you to view various logs and statistics while leaving the Application tree open in the left pane. ☐ Create My Home.
 Creates the home application directory of the user.
 (DataMigrator or Managed Reporting license required.)
-Schedule/E-mail.
-Enables you to view or manage events while leaving the Application tree open in the left pane.
-You can select Scheduler Agents or Scheduled Events.
-Log and Statistics.
-Enable you to view various logs and statistics while leaving the Application tree open in the left pane.
-Impact Analysis.
-Reports on your use of synonyms, columns, and procedures.
-The choices are Synonyms by Procedure, Procedures by Synonym, Columns by Procedure, and Procedures by Column.
-In addition, you can select a Summary or Detailed flow report.
-Tutorials.
-Opens the Create Tutorial Framework page where you can create samples tables and metadata.
-Data Assist.
-Opens a dialog box for selecting a synonym to open in the Data Assist tool that lets you edit and enhance the synonym.
-SQL Wizard.
-Opens the Connect to Data wizard.
-Upload Wizard.
-Opens the Upload wizard for uploading a file to the server and preparing its metadata.
-Reference: Co ontext Menu Options for an Application Directory Sc te the top level of the Application Directories tree, application directory folders include New, hedule and E-mail, and Impact Analysis options, as described in Context Menu Options for e Application Directories Tree on page 46. Ар plication directory folders also include the following right-click options: Refresh.
+Reference: Co ontext Menu Options for an Application Directory Sc te the top level of the Application Directories tree, application directory folders include New, hedule and E-mail, and Impact Analysis options, as described in Context Menu Options for plication Directories on page 46. Ар plication directory folders also include the following right-click options: Refresh.
 Refreshes the list of files in the application.
 New.
-In the application directory enables you to create a new procedure, synonym, synonym using Data Assist, custom page, text file, application directory, upload data, upload image files, or tutorials.
+In the application directory enables you to create a new cluster Business View, synonym, custom copy, data flow, procedure, text file, upload raw data, application directory, custom page, or tutorials.
 Quick Copy.
 Enables you to copy data when you have configured SQL adapters.